greven/DevTools/README.md

 # DevTools

-My personal list of useful websites and tools for developers.
+My personal list of useful websites and tools for developers and designers.

 ## Documentation